 Thus it was also a surprise to absolutely nobody when Trump couldn’t find anybody to take Kelly’s place.
 Would you be eager to grasp the slippery handle of that overfilled shit bucket?
 Would anybody with the sense God gave geese?
-No, of course not, not even the most oily climbers and lickspittles.
+Surely not, not even the most oily climbers and lickspittles.
 Apart from the daily abuse and futility, you’d need to hire a lawyer for when everybody who ever came within 1500 yards of the West Wing is handed one of those subpoenas that Adam Schiff and Jerry Nadler will be giving out as New Year’s presents.
 Trump doesn’t think so, but good legal help really costs you.
 So, offer after offer was turned down.

 First to flee the building screaming was a kid named Nick Ayers, the Chief of Staff for Mike Pence – a role that probably involves very little, besides occasionally dusting and watering the Veep – who was the one Jarvanka wanted.
 All of 36, and rumoured to be almost psychotically ambitious, Ayers nevertheless behaved as if he’d been asked to eat a bowl of tarantulas before being hammered in the nuts by a croquet mallet.
 Then a Congressman with a Tea Party pedigree, Mark Meadows, was floated.
 Nope.
 Then the appalling Church Weasel and cable news goblin Rick Santorum, who trust me, has nothing better to do, took his name off the list.
 Flailing, now, Trump approached Chris Christie, the ex-sycophant and deeply humiliated former New Jersey Governor, who was made the butt of Trump’s fat jokes before being kicked off the transition team.
 Thanks, but no thanks.
 There was even a terrifying Newt Gingrich sighting, which had me hyperventilating for a while, but his appointment was probably never likely, if it was considered at all.
 Bloviating dimwits stake out territory like they’re Siberian Tigers.
 Trump would never have volunteered to fight for oxygen with a blowhard as loud and motor-mouthed as Newt.